Skip to content

 3. Click on Build a new image

-4. Copy the command that starts with avdcli bundle autobuild and execute it in the same folder in which you ran the avdcli bundle layers command.
+5. Back in the Schoolyear add-on screen, copy the command that starts with avdcli bundle autobuild and execute it in the same folder in which you ran the avdcli bundle layers command.

-5. avdcli will ask you in which Image Definition the image should be stored.
+6. avdcli will ask you in which Image Definition the image should be stored.
 If you are building a new version of an existing image, select the correct Image Definition in the list.
 However, if you are building the first version of a new image, follow the link provided by avdcli to create a new one in the Azure Portal using the steps detailed below.
 After creating the Image Definition, restart the avdcli bundle autobuild command, and select the Image Definition you just created.

-6. Monitor the progress of the Image Builder here and wait for the build to complete.
+7. Monitor the progress of the Image Builder here and wait for the build to complete.
 If the build fails, follow this Microsoft guide to troubleshoot the problem.

 If you are building the first version of a new image, you need to create a new Image Definition in the Image Gallery associated with your implementation.
 When you run the avdcli bundle autobuild command from the previous step, it will provide you with a direct link to the page where you can create one.
 Alternatively, you can locate the Image Gallery in the Subscription you are using and create a new Image Definition that way.